koalazak/dorita980/README.md

 | Get BLID and Password                       | yes         | -             | yes           | -       | yes    |
 | Support multiples clients at the same time  | yes         | yes           | no            | pending | no     |

+Note: some new firmwares are not reporting robot position ('pose' property) to local env.

 # Install